migur0sa/ScannerScaleOPOSWrapper/README.md

 - .NET Framework 4.7.2+
 - OPOS Common Control Objects (CCO) v1.14
   - Download from [1.14.001 CCO Installer (Windows Installer MSI)](http://monroecs.com/oposccos_current.htm)
 ---

+## 📓 Notes:

+The Windows installer can be found under the "releases".
+The application must be "Run as Administrator" to work properly.
+Future versions will run as a Windows Service.
+Currently, since there might be bugs, it will run as a console program.
+If running it as a service is necessary, it can be run using NSSM or a similar tool to function as a service.
+---